 Whilst sending urine and blood cultures will aid in the confirmation of a UTI, clinical suspicion based upon signs and symptoms is sufficient to initiate therapy.
-A positive urine dipstick in the absence of symptoms is NEVER a reason to start an antibiotic.
+A positive urine dipstick in the absence of symptoms is NEVER a reason to start an antibiotic in non-pregnant patients.